alex-halloran/travel-itinerary-maker/README.md

 1. **Get a Google Maps API Key**
    - Go to the [Google Cloud Console](https://console.cloud.google.com/)
    - Create a new project or select an existing one
+   - Navigate to APIs & Services > Library
+   - Enable these APIs:
+     - Maps JavaScript API
+     - Places API
    - Navigate to APIs & Services > Credentials
-   - Create an API key and enable the Maps JavaScript API and Places API
-   - Restrict the API key to your domains for security
+   - Create an API key and restrict it to your domains for security
+   - Make sure you have billing set up (required for the Places API)

 2. **Set Up the Application**
    - Clone this repository